Communities

 • The solution to this would be federation.
 If Codidact instances could share questions and answers, this would empower the users to vote with their feet.
 Of course, federation is technically laborious to implement, and there are some nuances to exactly how it would work.
 However, it looks like there's already a system for importing questions, so that can be built on to set up full federation.

-#1: Initial revision by user avatar matthewsnyder‭ · 2023-06-09T20:43:40Z (11 months ago)
+#1: Initial revision by user avatar matthewsnyder‭ · 2023-06-09T20:43:40Z (over 1 year ago)

 As Monica already explained, making the software open source does a lot to reduce the barrier to entry for competitors.
 This provides both an escape hatch in case codidact does end up following SX, but also is a self-breaking prophecy.
 The fact that it people could just host their own instance easily will help encourage humility in management, I think.